Articles & Features

 Utopian Vision in the Early 20th Century

 At the beginning of the 20th century, constantly accelerating industrial production made new materials possible and widely available, including glass in large panes, steel, and reinforced concrete, all of which sparked the imagination of avant-garde architects.
-Different artistic movements found in these new materials and manufacturing techniques the inspiration to dream of a modern world about to come, yet also tantalisingly within reach.
+Different artistic movements found in these new materials and manufacturing techniques the inspiration to dream of a modern world about to come, yet also tantalizingly within reach.
 The Futurists, in particular, were obsessed with innovation and saw themselves as pioneers imbued with a mission to create a new civilization; they declared “We stand on the last promontory of the centuries! (…) Why should we look back, when what we want is to break down the mysterious doors of the Impossible?”.
 Out with classical references and simple volumes but forward with dynamism and speed, the hallmarks of a new technocratic society.

 Power station (1914) by Antonio Sant'Elia